IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/monitoring_and_apis.md

 IBM Cloud Functions (ICF) Web UI comes with a [comprehensive visualization dashboard](https://cloud.ibm.com/functions/dashboard) for monitoring serverless applications.

-This dashboard shows activations within a region, org, and space.
+This dashboard shows activations within a region and namespace.
 Developers can see activation results, invocation times, and logging output through the dashboard.
 Activations displayed can be filtered by name or time window.

 ![monitoring view](images/101-ex5-monitoring.png)